Concept

 Card security level

-With magnetic cards, the cardholder's information in the black stripe is stored in text form; it is easy to decode and steal.
-The security level is low, and criminals can easily secretly install devices that record pin code input from users.
+With magnetic cards, the cardholder's information in the black stripe is stored in text form; it is easily decrypted and stolen.
+The security level is low, and criminals can easily secretly install devices that record the user's PIN code input.

 With a chip card, the cardholder's information is encoded in a computer's binary-style sequence of symbols.
 The chip card's encoding will enhance the information; the chip's encoding will be continuous.